 Data is essential for providing improved healthcare facilities and one small mistake can cost the life of a patient.
-According to a study in Annals of Internal Medicine, physicians spend an average of 16 minutes and 14 seconds to log data into electronic health records (EHR) software.
-With an automated data entry system, patient data are recognized and added automatically while preserving HIPAA compliance.
+According to a study in Annals of Internal Medicine, physicians spend an average of 16 minutes and 14 seconds logging data into electronic health record (EHR) software.
+With an automated data entry system, patient data is recognized and added automatically while preserving HIPAA compliance.

 Invoice data automation

 Each year, over 11 billion receipts are printed, which is expensive for businesses.
 Human errors, as previously indicated, can be costly for businesses.
 Having a cloud-based data entry automation software eliminates all those risks and problems.
 Smart OCR-based applications can streamline the invoicing process where data from receipts and invoices are automatically extracted and stored in a secure database.